TUDelft-books/Macaulays-method/book/theses/lucas.md

-# Lucas: Implementation of Axial Force Analysis via Macaulay's Method Using Python
+# Lucas: Axial Force Analysis in SymPy

 Work in progress